 Tiny house on wheels is presently the best way to live small and portable.
 Better known as trailer home or tiny house trailer, since it can be constructed on a trailer, hitched to the back of a truck and moved to a new location.

 Tiny house of wheels is the most common little home design, maybe because it was the first tiny house plan to gain peoples’ attention and media galore.
-These can either be built from scratch, using a DIY tiny home plan or by hired contractor(s).
-Timber is a usual material choice for the main frame of these homes, since it keeps cost-effective, makes insulation easier.
+These can either be built from scratch, using a DIY tiny home plan or by the hired contractor(s).
+Timber is a usual material choice for the mainframe of these homes, since it keeps cost-effective, makes insulation easier.

-In spite of being small, not more than 500 square feet, and highly mobile, tiny house on wheels doesn’t sacrifice any tradition home features.
+In spite of being small, not more than 500 square feet, and highly mobile, a tiny house on wheels doesn’t sacrifice any traditional home features.
 You can have all types of storage and living possibilities integrated into the small space.
-The house can have front and side door, large windows to allow abundance of natural light, a small porch to enjoy outdoors comfortably.
-These are wheel on the side of the trailer home that homeowner generally cover up when the home is stationary.
+The house can have front and side doors, large windows to allow an abundance of natural light, a small porch to enjoy outdoors comfortably.
+There are wheels on the side of the trailer home that homeowners generally cover up when the home is stationary.
 Interestingly, the trailer homes are supported by cinder blocks to prevent the house from rolling away.

 2) Tiny Houses on Foundation

 These homes are built on a fixed base, preferably made of concrete, though other materials including wood can be used.
 Tiny homes on foundation are particularly a thing with families for whom a tiny house on wheels might not be the way to go.
-For such families/couples and solo owners, tiny house on foundation and tiny house on skids are the two good options.
+For such families/couples and solo owners, tiny houses on foundation and tiny houses on skids are the two good options.